DJO3/roman_numeral_converter/README.md

 # roman_numeral_converter
-Converts a roman numeral to integer
+Converts a valid roman numeral to integer.
+Numeral must be < 4000.